Alam1n/Offence-Guard/README.md

 * Dense Layer: A fully connected layer with 64 neurons and ReLU activation.
 * Output Layer: A Dense layer with 2 neurons and softmax activation for binary classification (offensive vs. non-offensive).
 * This architecture efficiently handles text data and leverages Global Average Pooling to capture semantic information from the embedded input.

+You can test it out on the web page [here](https://muhammadam1n.pythonanywhere.com/offensive-detection)